EllenB/better-geo-python/chapters/01_set_up_windows.md

 ```
 ![Alt text](../images/ch_01_miniconda_15.PNG)

-If this somehow does not work with mamba install, you could experiment with the conda forge channel anyway by either using **conda install -c conda-forge geopandas**  **mamba install -c conda-forge geopandas**.
+If this somehow does not work with mamba install, you could experiment with the conda forge channel anyway by either using **conda install -c conda-forge geopandas**  or **mamba install -c conda-forge geopandas**.

 Another interesting package is the one developed by Professor Quisheng Wu called [geospatial](https://geospatial.gishub.org/installation/#using-the-conda-forge-channel).
 The advantage of this package is that it bundles a lot of important geospatial packages such as rasterio, xarray, etc. We can either use **mamba install** or **conda install**.
 Unlike in the case of the geopandas package, we can use the conda-forge channel.
 When using **conda install**: